-- 5. If it is not possible to resolve the grievance informally and the employee's complaint is not one that should be dealt with as a code of conduct complaint (see above), the employee may submit a formal grievance.
-It should be submitted in writing to the Chairman of the staffing committee. - 6.
-The staffing committee will appoint a sub-committee of three members to hear the grievance.
-The sub-committee will appoint a Chairman from one of its members.
-No councillor with direct involvement in the matter shall be appointed to the subcommittee.
+- 8. If it is not possible to resolve the grievance informally and the employee's complaint is not one that should be dealt with as a code of conduct complaint (see above), the employee may submit a formal grievance.
+It should be submitted in writing to the Chair of the Council. - 9.
+The Council will appoint a committee of three members to hear the grievance in the event that the grievance is raised by or relates to the Clerk.
+Where the grievance is not raised by or relates to the Clerk, the committee will appoint a Chair from one of its members.
+No councillor with direct involvement in the matter shall be appointed to the committee.